-Welcome to the ANU Educational Fellowship Scheme (EFS) where we champion teaching excellence.
-We provide educators with internationally-accredited professional recognition of their experience and expertise in university teaching.
-The Australian National University (ANU) is able to offer the EFS to its staff by being a subscriber to the Higher Education Academy (HEA), an independent, non-profit organisation committed to world-class teaching in higher education.
-For more information on the EFS and the HEA, please go to the about page.
+The ANU Educational Fellowship Scheme (EFS) provides educators with internationally-accredited professional recognition of their experience and expertise in university teaching.
+The Australian National University (ANU) is able to offer the EFS to its staff by being a subscriber to Advance HE (previously Higher Education Academy or HEA), an independent, non-profit organisation committed to world-class teaching in higher education.

 Applying for the EFS is free of charge for ANU staff.
 An ANU email address is a prerequisite for applicants.